hardentools/hardentools/README.md

 > **WARNING**: This is just an experiment, it is not meant for public distribution yet.
 Also, this tool disables a number of features, including of Microsoft Office, Adobe Reader, and Windows, that might cause malfunctions to certain applications.
 Use this at your own risk.

-Bear in mind, after running Hardentools you won't be, for example, able to do complex calculations with Microsoft Office Excel or use the Command-line terminal, but those are pretty much the only considerable "downsides" of having a slightly safer Windows environment.
+Bear in mind, after running Hardentools you won't be able, for example, to do complex calculations with Microsoft Office Excel or use the Command-line terminal, but those are pretty much the only considerable "downsides" of having a slightly safer Windows environment.
 Before deciding to use it, make sure you read this document thoroughly and understand that yes, something might break.
 In case you experience malfunctions as a result of the modifications implemented by this tool, please do let us know.

 ## How to use it